ethereum/hevm/doc/src/limitations-and-workarounds.md

 In general, the workaround suggested are to try to write code without loops, if possible, or to have a limit on the number of iterations, such as `max(k,n)`.
-Potentially long loops are a problem for EVM, as they may be forced by an attacker to exhaust gas, thereby potentially e.g. deadlocking the contract.
+Unbounded loops are a problem for digital contracts, as they may be forced by an attacker to exhaust gas, thereby potentially e.g. deadlocking the contract.
+This can lock in (large) funds, which can be a very serious issues.
+Hence, limiting loop iterations is a good practice in general -- not only for symbolic execution.

 ## Gas costs